 Items Tax Treatment Method of Claiming 1.
 Direct expenses Deduct against each source of income Deductible expenses 2.
 Statutory and regulatory expenses 3.
-Other allowable expenses - Only a reasonable amount of such expenses is allowable. - As a guide, the total amount of such expenses should not exceed 5% of the company's gross investment income Apportion to each source of income Losses Losses cannot offset against: • Other sources of income • Future income N.A.
-Capital Allowances Not allowable, except IBA Claim IBA against rental income source Loss Carry-back Not allowable N.A.
-Group Relief loss items Cannot transfer out loss items (except unutilised current year IBA) but can claim loss items transferred to it Claim loss items transferred to it to arrive at Cl
+Other allowable expenses Only a reasonable amount of such expenses is allowable.
+As a guide, the total amount of such expenses should not exceed 5% of the company's gross investment income Apportion to each source of income Losses Losses cannot offset against: • Other sources of income • Future income N.A.
+Capital Allowances Not allowable N.A.
+Loss Carry-back Not allowable N.A.
+Group Relief loss items Cannot transfer out loss items but can claim current year loss items transferred to it Claim loss items transferred to it to arrive at Cl